Git-Push-d/se_a2/README.md

 5. Test any endpoint - the Authorization header is automatically included

 **Testing Workflow:**
-1. Login as student (alice/password) → Test student endpoints
+1. Login as student (joe/1234) with role="Student" → Test student endpoints
-2. Login as staff (staff1/password) → Test staff endpoints like logging hours
+2. Login as staff (staff5/5678) with role="Staff" → Test staff endpoints like logging hours
 3. Login as student again → View updated hours and accolades

+**See TESTING_STEPS.md for detailed step-by-step testing guide**

 ---